2013 Chevrolet Silverado 1500 Performance

 Acceleration and Power

 The Silverado’s powertrains receive mixed reviews from critics, who are generally unimpressed with the base engines but pleased with the performance yielded from the larger V8s.
 While most say that any of the three V8 options should be fine for most drivers, they say the 5.3-liter V8 offers the best combination of power and fuel economy.
-In fact, this engine gets the best fuel economy rating of all available engines in the Silverado 1500.
-Those looking for the greatest towing capacity will need to opt for the 6.2-liter V8, but many critics dislike this engine’s lousy fuel economy.
+This engine gets the best fuel economy rating of all available engines in the Silverado 1500.
+Those looking for the greatest towing capacity will need to opt for the 6.2-liter V8, but many critics are disappointed with its fuel economy.

 - "What We Don't [Like:] 6.2-liter V-8 fuel economy." -- Cars.com